mvlaxminarayan/dataScience/README.md

 ###### Desc:
 To help the operations team identify the customers that are more likely to churn by building an artificial Neural Network from scratch.
 ###### Skills and Tools:
-Tensorflow, keras, ANN, Google colab
+Python, Tensorflow, keras, sklearn, pandas, Google colab

 ### Project 3
 ##### Unsupervised Learning